[section id="what-should-you-expect-from-your-home-extension-timeline" format="overview"]

 Design phase (4-6 weeks)

-When you first contact Supa Group, our friendly team will learn what you are hoping to achieve and whether we are the right fit for you—an important first step in ensuring a successful outcome.
+When you first contact Supa Group, our friendly team will learn about your goals and determine whether we are the right fit for you.
+This is an important first step in ensuring a successful outcome.

 If your project is suitable, one of our experienced designers will contact you for a more detailed discussion.
 This may be followed up with a free in-home consultation where we discuss in more detail, your goals, aspirations, budget and what is possible on site.